wp-plugins/cpt-onomies/readme.txt

 = Need Custom Post Types But Not (Necessarily) CPT-onomies? =

-CPT-onomies offers an extensive custom post type manager, allowing you to create and completely customize your custom post types without touching one line of code!
+CPT-onomies offers an extensive custom post type manager, allowing you to create and completely customize your custom post types within the admin.

 = Why CPT-onomies? =